ilyasabdut/split-bill/documentation/planning/IMPROVEMENT_PLAN.md

 ## Overview
 This plan outlines systematic improvements to enhance security, performance, scalability, and maintainability while keeping the existing MinIO storage architecture for images and JSON metadata.

-## 🎯 Current Status: Phase 5 Complete ✅
+## 🎯 Current Status: Phase 8 Complete ✅
-**The application is now production-ready!** Phases 1-5 have been successfully completed with enterprise-grade security, high-performance caching, and full frontend-backend integration.
+**The application is now production-ready with enterprise-grade UX!** Phases 1-8 have been successfully completed with enterprise-grade security, high-performance caching, full frontend-backend integration, comprehensive monitoring, and enhanced user experience.

 ---